Thea owns Amma yoga and teaches Yoga, Prenatal, MomS & Movers and Tots!

 Jordan Rowe teaches a vinyasa "feel good" style class filled with variations to suit everybody, wherever they are on their yoga journey.
 She strives to create a welcoming atmosphere, and encourages students to take yoga off the mat and into their daily lives.
 Jordan is passionate about teaching how to build body awareness as well as self awareness.
 Her first 200 hour yoga training was with Yandara in Bali, Indonesia.
 Following this adventure, she co-led a retreat in Switzerland, focused on yoga, meditation, as well as handstand and arm balance workshops.
 This past year, she traveled to Rishikesh, India to complete Rishikul Yogshala's 300 hour yoga teacher training.
 Her hands-on assists in class are informed by a training in Thai Massage.
 Jordan is a proud Aunt to her beautiful 3 year old Niece, Audrey, who sparked Jordan's love and interest in all things prenatal yoga.
 Recently she had the privilege of travelling to Uganda, Africa to complete her Prenatal Yoga training, studying and stayed at the maternity centre and inspired everyday by birthing mothers.
 She plans to study massage therapy and doula support, and is a closet coffee addict.

-JULIE: YOGA, FLOW & SLOW, KIDS/TEEN & FAMILY YOGA
+JULIE: YOGA, FLOW & SLOW, KIDS Yoga, FAMILY YOGA

 Karla Rivera has always been passionate about movement whether it's yoga, dance or going for a hike in the woods.
 Her journey as a yoga instructor began in 2010 in the beautiful town of Ubud, Bali.
 She loves teaching and connecting with people of all ages, from the littlest yogi sprout to the tallest oak in the forest!

-Megan: Yoga, Moms & Movers, Rocket Yoga, Restorative and FRIDAY FLOW
+Megan A: Rocket Yoga, Moms & Movers, Restorative, FRIDAY FLOW

 Megan Adele found yoga by accident in 2010.
 Wanting to see what all the hype was about, she went to a class with no expectations, but after the first class she was hooked and knew that yoga needed to be a bigger part of her life.
 She completed her first 200 hour training in Costa Rica in April 2014 focusing on Ashtanga/Vinyasa, and then a 500-hour teacher training in Power Yoga with Empowered Yoga.
 Later she was lucky enough to study Yin Yoga with Joe Barnett, Prenatal Yoga at Mamata Yoga, Meditation with Matthew Remski, Yoga for Aging Gracefully/Chair Yoga with Heidi Mason, and most recently Rocket Yoga with Asta Yoga in San Francisco.
 She is also a certified Barre instructor, and a certified Birth Doula.
 For the last few years, Megan has been lucky enough to combine her love of travel with her passion for yoga and leads wellness retreats and teacher trainings in Costa Rica, Cyprus and next up Nicaragua!
 Megan likes to keep her classes light-hearted and fun, with a major focus on connection to the breath and linking movement with breath.
 When she is not on her mat you can find Megan making handmade meditation malas, playing with puppies, or enjoying a local craft beer!